Alegherix/Kul_Med_Djur/README.md

 ## Code review by [Jon McGarvie](https://github.com/trilisen) and [Victor Stranne](https://github.com/Vstranne)

 - The first call to action button is slightly covered by the div-element surrounding the dog picture below.
-Making parts of the button not clickable in desktop view.
+Making parts of the button not clickable in desktop view. -> Fixed
 - Clean code, well structured and easy to follow.
-- 71% performance on web.dev, complaining about unused javascript.
+- 71% performance on web.dev, complaining about unused javascript. -> Google Map issues
-- The first and the last CTA-buttons look alot alike but one has a hover animation and the other not, a bit inconsistent.
+- The first and the last CTA-buttons look alot alike but one has a hover animation and the other not, a bit inconsistent. -> Fixed
-- When focusing the input fields, the border of the focus is not the same as the initial.
+- When focusing the input fields, the border of the focus is not the same as the initial. -> Fixed